-Representative sediment sampling shall be conducted quarterly within the harbor for copper, lead, zinc, chlordane, and total PCBs at detection limits that are lower than the ERLs.
+Representative sediment sampling shall be conducted quarterly within the back basins of the harbor for copper, lead, zinc, chlordane, and total PCBs at detection limits that are lower than the ERLs.
 Sediment samples shall also be analyzed for total organic carbon, grain size and sediment toxicity.
-The monthly sediment monitoring efforts conducted by the Los Angeles County Department of Beaches and Harbors, throughout Marina del Rey Harbor will be deemed sufficient to satisfy ambient sediment monitoring requirements - if analysis is conducted at these lower detection limits.

 Initial sediment toxicity monitoring should be conducted quarterly in the first year of the TMDL to define the baseline and semi-annually, thereafter, to evaluate effectiveness of the BMPs until the TMDL is reconsidered in the sixth year.
 The sediment toxicity testing shall include testing of multiple species, a minimum of three, for lethal and non-lethal endpoints.
 Toxicity testing may include: the 28-day and 10-day amphipod mortality test; the sea urchin fertilization testing of sediment pore water; and the bivalve embryo testing of the sediment/water interface.
 The chronic 28-day and shorter-term 10-day amphipod tests may be conducted in the initial year of quarterly testing and the results compared.
 If there is no significant difference in the tests, then the less expensive 10-day test can be used throughout the rest of the monitoring, with some periodic 28-day testing.

-7.2 Effectiveness Monitoring
+7.2 Effectiveness Component

-The water quality samples collected during wet weather, shall be analyzed for total dissolved solids, settable solids and total suspended solids if not already part of the sampling program.
-Sampling shall be designed to collect sufficient volumes of settable and suspended solids to allow for analysis of copper, lead, zinc, chlordane, total PCBs, and total organic carbon in the sediment.
+The water quality samples collected during wet weather, shall be analyzed for total dissolved solids, settleable solids and total suspended solids if not already part of the sampling program.
+Sampling shall be designed to collect sufficient volumes of settleable and suspended solids to allow for analysis of copper, lead, zinc, chlordane, total PCBs, and total organic carbon in the sediment.

-Monthly representative sediment sampling shall be conducted at existing monitoring locations throughout the harbor, and analyzed for copper, lead, zinc, chlordane, and total PCBs at detection limits that are lower than the ERLs.
+Monthly representative sediment sampling shall be conducted at existing monitoring locations within the back basins of the harbor, and analyzed for copper, lead, zinc, chlordane, and total PCBs at detection limits that are lower than the ERLs.
 The, sediment samples shall also be analyzed for total organic carbon and grain size.
-Sediment testing shall be conducted semi-annually, and shall include testing of multiple species (a minimum of three) for lethal and non-lethal endpoints.
-Toxicity testing may include: the 28-day and 10-day amphipod mortality test; the sea urchin fertilization testing of sediment pore water; and the bivalve embryo testing of the sediment/water interface.
+Sediment toxicity testing shall be conducted semi-annually, and shall include testing of multiple species (a minimum of three) for lethal and non-lethal endpoints.
+Toxicity testing may include: the 28-day or 10-day amphipod mortality test; the sea urchin fertilization testing of sediment pore water; and the bivalve embryo testing of the sediment/water interface.

-Toxicity shall be indicated by an amphipod survival rate of 70% or less in a single test.
-Accelerated monitoring shall be conducted to confirm toxicity at stations identified as toxic.
+Toxicity shall be indicated by an amphipod survival rate of 70% or less in a single test, in conjunction with a statistically significant decrease in amphipod survival relative to control organisms (significance determined by T-test, a=0.05).
+Accelerated monitoring may be conducted to confirm toxicity at stations identified as toxic.
 Accelerated monitoring shall consist of six additional tests, approximately every two weeks, over a 12-week period.
 If the results of any two of the six accelerated tests are less than 90% survival, then the MS4 and Caltrans permittees shall conduct a Toxicity Identification Evaluation (TIE).
-The TIE shall include reasonable steps to identify the sources of toxicity and steps to reduce the toxicity The Phase I TIE shall include the following treatments and corresponding blanks: baseline toxicity; particle removal by centrifugation; solid phase extraction of the centrifuged sample using C8, C18, or another approved media; complexation of metals using ethylenediaminetetraacetic acid (EDTA) addition to the raw sample; neutralization of oxidants/metals using sodium thiosulfate addition to the raw sample; and inhibition of organo-phosphate (OP) pesticide activation using piperonyl butoxide addition to the raw sample (crustacean toxicity tests only).
+Alternatively, responsible parties have the option of foregoing accelerated toxicity testing and conducting a TIE directly following an indication of toxicity.
+The TIE shall include reasonable steps to identify the sources of toxicity and steps to reduce the toxicity The Phase I TIE shall include the following treatments and corresponding blanks: baseline toxicity; particle removal by centrifugation; solid phase extraction of the centrifuged sample using C8, C18, or another approved media; complexation of metals using ethylenediaminetetraacetic acid (EDTA) addition to the raw sample; neutralization of organo-phosphate (OP) pesticide activation using piperonyl butoxide addition to the raw sample (crustacean toxicity tests only).